TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- wtf again with those traces? why are they missing?

 - Corpses explode with a white flasbang-like explosion
 	- Though they don't blind or apply damage, maybe at most a kickback like interference nade